PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security.md

 - The firmware checks if the files in /boot are signed by the GPG key.
 - If everything is as expected, the system will boot normally.

 The problem with this design is that everything hinges on the boot block doing its initial measurements truthfully.
-However, nothing is actually protecting the boot block, because there is no Boot Guard.
-There is nothing stopping an attacker from flashing a piece of malicious firmware with a programmer that will just lie about the measurements.
+Since the user is supposed be able to change the key, no key can be set up with Boot Guard to protect the boot block.
+The result is that there is nothing stopping an attacker from flashing a piece of malicious firmware that will just lie about the measurements.
+This is anagolous to asking a potential liar of they are being truthful.
+At best, Heads can protect against tampering of the disk, but it cannot protect against firmware tampering.

-To recap: On a normal set up, you have Boot Guard which has the signature of the OEM fused into the PCH.
-If an attacker tampers with the boot block which is protected by Boot Guard, the CPU will notice that the OEM doesn’t have the signature of the vendor and refuse to boot.
-But with Heads, the user is supposed to control the keys and be able to rotate the key, so there is no Boot Guard, resulting in there being no protection at all.

-At best, Heads can detect tampering against the disk.
-However, it cannot protect against tampering of the firmware like Boot Guard does.

 #### PureBoot & Purism

+Purism sells their laptops with PureBoot, a fork of Heads.
+It works in pretty much the same way, with a few extra features.

+Here is what Purism claims in their marketing material:

 ### RYF and the Illusion of Freedom